gh-PonyM/django_docker/Readme.md

     docker-compose up --build

-Open a second command prompt and enter the container:
+Open a second command prompt and enter the container with user UID 1000:

-    docker-compose exec web bash
+    docker-compose exec -u 1000 web bash

 and run